-Penalty Authorized to Impose Penalty Oral warning Any member of the District staff, and other authorized personnel Written referrals Any member of the District staff and other authorized personnel Written notification to parent Any member of the District Staff and other authorized personnel Detention Teachers, administrators Suspension from transportation Director of transportation, administrators Suspension from athletic participation Coaches, administrators Suspension from social or extracurricular activities Activity director, administrators Suspension of other privileges Administrators In-school suspension Administrators Removal from classroom by teacher Teachers, principal/designee Short-term (five days or less) suspension from school Principal, Superintendent, Board of Education Long-term (more than five days) suspension from school Superintendent, Board of Education Permanent suspension from school Superintendent, Board of Education
+- 1. Oral warning Any member of the District staff, and other authorized personnel. - 2.
+Written referrals Any member of the District staff and other authorized personnel. - 3.
+Written notification to parent Any member of the District Staff and other authorized personnel.

+- 4. Detention Teachers, administrators - 5.
+Suspension from transportation Director of Transportation, administrators - 6.
+Suspension from athletic participation Coaches, administrators - 7.
+Suspension from social or extracurricular activities Activity Director, administrators - 8.
+Suspension of other privileges Administrators - 9.
+In-school suspension Administrators - 10.
+Removal from classroom by teacher Teachers, Principal/ designee - 11.
+Short-term (five days or less) suspension from school -Principal, Superintendent, Board of Education - 12.
+Long-term (more than five days) suspension from school -Superintendent, Board of Education - 13.
+Permanent suspension from school Superintendent, Board of Education.